basecamp/kamal-site/docs/commands/environment-files.md

 ---
-title: Pushing environment files to the servers
+title: Environment files
 ---

-# Pushing environment files to the servers
+# Environment files

 Before you can deploy, you'll need to push env files to the servers.
 They will then be included in the docker run commands.